MicrosoftDocs/Contribute/Contribute/dotnet-style-guide.md

 - System.Exception.\#ctor becomes `System.Exception.%23ctor`
 - System.Lazy\`1.\#ctor(System.Threading.LazyThreadSafetyMode) becomes  `System.Lazy%601.%23ctor%28System.Threading.LazyThreadSafetyMode%29`

+You can find the UIDs of types, a member overload list, or a particular overloaded member from `https://xref.docs.microsoft.com/autocomplete`.
+The query string "?text=*\<type-member-name>*" identifies the type or member whose UIDs you'd like to see.
+For example, `https://xref.docs.microsoft.com/autocomplete?text=string.format` retrieves the [String.Format](https://docs.microsoft.com/dotnet/api/system.string.format) overloads.
+The tool searches for the provided `text` query parameter in any part of the UID.
+For example, you can search for member name (ToString), partial member name (ToStri), type and member name (Double.ToString), etc.

+If you add a \* (or %2A) after the UID, the link then represents the overload page and not a specific API.
+For example, you can use that when you want to link to the [List\<T>.BinarySearch Method](https://docs.microsoft.com/dotnet/api/system.collections.generic.list-1.binarysearch) page in a generic way instead of a specific overload such as [List\<T>.BinarySearch(T, IComparer\<T>)](https://docs.microsoft.com/dotnet/api/system.collections.generic.list-1.binarysearch#System_Collections_Generic_List_1_BinarySearch__0_).
+You can also use \* to link to a member page when the member is not overloaded; this saves you from having to include the parameter list in the UID.

+To link to a specific method overload, you must include the fully qualified type name of each of the method's parameters.
+For example, \<xref:System.DateTime.ToString> links to the parameterless [DateTime.ToString](https://docs.microsoft.com/dotnet/api/system.datetime.tostring#System_DateTime_ToString) method, while \<xref:System.DateTime.ToString(System.String,System.IFormatProvider)> links to the  [DateTime.ToString(String,IFormatProvider)](https://docs.microsoft.com/dotnet/api/system.datetime.tostring#System_DateTime_ToString_System_String_System_IFormatProvider_) method.

+To link to a generic type, such as [System.Collections.Generic.List\<T>](https://docs.microsoft.com/dotnet/api/system.collections.generic.list-1), you use the ` (%60) character followed by the number of generic type parameters.
+For example, \<xref:System.Nullable%601> links to the [System.Nullable\<T>](https://docs.microsoft.com/dotnet/api/system.nullable-1) type, while \<xref:System.Func%602> links to the [System.Func\<T,TResult>](https://docs.microsoft.com/dotnet/api/system.func-2) delegate.

 ## Code

 The best way to include code is to include snippets from a working sample.
 Create your sample following the instructions in the [contributing to .NET](dotnet-contribute.md#contributing-to-samples) article.
-The basic rules for including code are located in the general guidance on [code](how-to-write-use-markdown.md#code-includes)
+The basic rules for including code are located in the general guidance on [code](how-to-write-use-markdown.md#code-includes).

 You can include the code using the following syntax: